Google Sheets has really easy tools to use when it comes to sorting data.

 Sort by Date Using the SORT Range Functionality

-In case you don’t need the resulting data to be dynamic and only need to sort by date once, you can also use the inbuilt sorting functionality in Google Sheets.
+If you don’t need the resulting data to be dynamic and only need to sort by date once, you can also use the inbuilt sorting functionality in Google Sheets.

 Suppose you have a dataset as shown below and you want to sort this data based on the date.